csunix/ampersand/README.md

-# bar
+# Ampersand
-Bar is a custom and easy, high performing command line for Roblox debug and administration.
+A modern and flexible command network framework for developer debugging and easy administrative consoles.